github/codeql/docs/language/learn-ql/index.rst

-Learning QL
+Learning TEST
-###########
+###############

-`QL <https://semmle.com/ql>`__ is the query language used in Semmle's `variant analysis <https://semmle.com/variant-analysis>`__ engine.
+`TEST <https://semmle.com/ql>`__ is the query language used by Semmle's `variant analysis <https://semmle.com/variant-analysis>`__ engine.
-You can use queries written in QL to explore code and quickly find variants of security vulnerabilities and bugs.
+You can use queries written in TEST to explore code and quickly find variants of security vulnerabilities and bugs.
-The QL language is also part of the technology behind `LGTM <https://lgtm.com>`__,  Semmle's analysis platform that combines deep semantic code search with data science insights to help developers ship secure code.
+TEST is also part of the technology behind `LGTM <https://lgtm.com>`__,  Semmle's analysis platform that combines deep semantic code search with data science insights to help developers ship secure code.

-QL queries are easy to write and share–visit the topics below and `our open source repository on GitHub <https://github.com/Semmle/ql>`__ to learn more.
+Queries are easy to write and share–visit the topics below and `our open source repository on GitHub <https://github.com/Semmle/ql>`__ to learn more.
-You can also try out QL in the `query console <https://lgtm.com/query>`__ on `LGTM.com <https://lgtm.com>`__.
+You can also try out TEST in the `query console <https://lgtm.com/query>`__ on `LGTM.com <https://lgtm.com>`__.
-Here, you can write QL code to query open source projects directly, without having to download snapshots and libraries.
+Here, you can write queries to explore open source projects directly, without having to download snapshots and libraries.

 .. _getting-started:

 Getting started
 ***************

-If you are new to QL, start by looking at the following topics:
+If you are new to TEST, start by looking at the following topics:

 .. toctree::
    :maxdepth: 1